-In the light of the knowledge and understanding of the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent Police Group and its environment obtained in the course of the audit, I have not identified material misstatements in the Narrative Report or the Joint Annual Governance Statement.
+In the light of the knowledge and understanding of the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and Police and Crime Commissioner for Gwent Group and its environment obtained in the course of the audit, I have not identified material misstatements in the Narrative Report or the joint Annual Governance Statement.

 I have nothing to report in respect of the following matters, which I report to you, if, in my opinion:

-- proper accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.
+- adequate accounting records have not been kept, or returns adequate for my audit have not been received from branches not visited by my team; - the financial statements are not in agreement with the accounting records and returns; or - I have not received all the information and explanations I require for my audit.